 - Temporary residence registration obtained at the local police station (original and photocopy).

 - Driving license from your home country (original and photocopy of both sides).

 - Certified and notarized translation of the driver’s license translated by an authorized translation institution.
-There are several offices that can do this for you directly across from the US Embassy in Ke Hua Bei Lu.
 It should cost around 100RMB for a copy in English, other languages may vary from 150RMB to 300RMB.
 Another address is 15th Floor, 168 Huapaifang Street, Jinniu District.

 - Medical check Report.
 This can be obtained from most hospitals in the city, click here for more info.
 The medical examination is pretty basic and mainly focused on your eyes and balance.
 For the health examination, you have to bring your passport and the Registration Form of Temporary Residence.

 - Five one-inch coloured photos (recent, bareheaded) with a white background.

 Note: You can only apply to local driving licenses for the same kinds of vehicles, as your originally driver license is for.
 So if your driver license from your home country is for cars you can only apply for a Chinese car driver license.

 You have to bring your documents to the Department of Motor Vehicle (成都车辆管理所综合服务大厅) in Xipu town, Pidu District, to get them examined.
 The business hours are Monday through Friday from 9 am to 5 pm.